polkmn/Random.py/README.md

 Installation
 ---------
-Placing all files in same directory (BG.gif, Project.py, color.txt, favicon.ico)
+Placing all files in same directory (BGF.gif, Project.py, color.txt, favicon.ico)
 and run Project.py

 How to use ?